 I spend several hundred hours every year helping families prevent these terrible situations by preparing in advance.
 We work very closely with senior executives and affluent families to anticipate crises – such as a natural disaster event like the California earthquakes, a travel-related incident, stalking and domestic violence, home intrusion or a medical family emergency for a family member – and put planning in place ahead of time in order mitigate risks and save lives.
 Every family is different.
 Every environment carries a different set of risks.
 Every individual makes different choices with respect to the key planning drivers: convenience, probability, cost and risk.
 The best way to capture all this planning for so many different potential scenarios is to develop a Family Emergency Plan.

-Create a Family Emergency Plan: 4 Quick Tips to Get You Started
+Create a Family Emergency Plan for Earthquakes: 4 Quick Tips to Get You Started

 It is important to understand what disasters or hazards should be mitigated.
 To do this, consider likely events and their impacts.
 Through this exercise, mitigation can be tailored to each family.
 For instance, it may not make sense for a family in the Midwest to make structural changes to their home to defend against an earthquake.